PaulGoldschmidt/swift-firebase-minimal/README.md

 # swift-firebase-minimal
 A minimalistic demo application showcasing integration between Swift and Firebase, featuring Firestore for data storage and Cloud Functions for serverless backend operations.
 Build in one night to try & debug future Firebase functions.

+> [!IMPORTANT]
+> This repo is just for testing and should not considered any kind of production-ready code.

 This project demonstrates how to build a simple iOS application with Swift and SwiftUI that connects to Firebase services, specifically:

 * Firebase Firestore for real-time data storage